bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     # Boot the kernel and uInitrd
     bootm 0x24000000 0x24A00000

 Here is an example output of issuing the above commands.
-After this you should see the Linux kernel booting as per the example
+After issuing these commands you should see the Linux kernel booting as per the example below.

     Whitney # setenv bootargs 'console=ttyS0,38400 mem=256M root=/dev/sda3 rw lowmem=1'
     Whitney # scsi init